Validity, consonant plausibility measures, and conformal prediction: Examples

 Figure \ref{fig:histogram}(b) shows, in red, the plausibility contour in \eqref{eq:plausonedim} with

 This plausbility contour has its mode at the sample median and is symmetric.
 For comparison, we also consider a different non-conformity measure, namely,

 Note that the structure of this function $\psi_i$ is inconsistent with the choice of the random set in \eqref{eq:S} suggested in Section~\ref{S:im}.
 But it turns out that this choice of non-conformity measure has close connections to classical nonparametric predictive inference and the textbook order statistics-based prediction intervals \citep[e.g.,][]{wilks1941}, so we give a complete description of the IM formulation in this case in Appendix~\ref{S:classical}.
-The resulting plausibility contour, as given in \eqref{eq:twosided}, is shown, in blue, in Figure \ref{fig:histogram}(b).
+The resulting plausibility contour, as given in \eqref{eq:twosided}, is shown, in blue, in Figure~\ref{fig:histogram}(b).
 Note that, by thresholding it at 0.05 we obtain the 95\% classic prediction interval $[y_{(1)},y_{(50)}]$.
 Moreover, the plausibility contour based on \eqref{eq:plausonedim} is narrower than that based on \eqref{eq:twosided}, which indicates that the former is more efficient than the latter.
+For further comparison, the plausibility contour in \eqref{eq:plausonedim} with non-conformity measure as in \eqref{eq:mean} is also shown in Figure~\ref{fig:histogram}(b), in black.
+As expected, there is not much difference between the plausibility contours based on the mean- and median-based non-conformity measures.

+For further illustration, we reconsider the simulation experiment described in Section~\ref{SS:weak}.
+That is, there are three different true data-generating distributions, namely, the normal distribution with mean zero and variance 0.5, the standard Cauchy distribution, and the standard skewed normal distribution \citep{azzalini} with skewness parameter equal to 1, with three different sample sizes: $n \in \{20, 30, 40\}$.
+For each of these combinations of data-generating distribution and sample size, we evaluate the coverage probability of 90\% nonparametric IM prediction intervals with non-conformity measure as in \eqref{eq:median}, based on 5000 Monte Carlo samples.
+The results are shown in Table~\ref{tab:coverage2}.
+As expected, the nonparametric IM achieves validity in the sense of \eqref{eq:weak} regardless of the data distribution and sample size.